 I use methods that have scientific support for their effectiveness and efficiency.
 My training and treatment approach is cognitive-behavioral (CBT) and includes recent acceptance and mindfulness-based adaptations.
 I emphasize a collaborative relationship, and encourage my clients to take a very active role in their treatments.

-The majority of my practice is people with panic disorder, obsessive-compulsive disorder, and social anxiety.
-I also treat a significant amount of PTSD, and emetophobia.
+The majority of my practice is people with panic disorder, obsessive-compulsive disorder, social anxiety, PTSD, and emetophobia.
 The gold standard treatments for these include exposure, cognitive restructuring, mindfulness, and acceptance based strategies.
 Those are the interventions I use.
 I also work with body focused repetitive behaviors, and use habit reversal training and comprehensive behavioral treatment as the primary interventions there.